 Pro-life does not mean pro-turmoil.
 Neither does it mean a case for euthanasia which seems to be more a refusal to see the end of life from God’s viewpoint.

 Virtually every false religion is strapped with rules.
 This is a sure sign something is wrong.
 A former congregation (Messianic) of mine asked me back, but in the meantime all the women were wearing head scarves.
 I said no, I did not want to think I was in church with Muslims.
 I don’t think until that point they ever considered how legalistic that looked.
-Muslims make the women cover themselves as a sign not of submission but of control, and Sharia Law is the most controlling of them all.
+Muslims make the women cover themselves as a sign not of true submission but of control, and Sharia Law is the most controlling of them all.
 I worked and lived in China where communism controls life, and they are freer there than followers of Islam.